Fully Transformer Networks for Semantic Image Segmentation: RELATED WORKS

-\section{Related works}
+Our main contributions include: \begin{itemize} \item We propose the Pyramid Group Transformer (PGT) to learn hierarchical representations by gradually increasing the receptive fields via a pyramid pattern.
+Meanwhile, it can reduce the computation and memory costs of the standard ViT significantly. \item We develop a Feature Pyramid Transformer (FPT) decoder to fuse semantic-level and spatial-level information from multiple levels of the PGT encoder.
+It is able to capture richer contextual information benefited by the long-range dependencies modeling capability of Transformer architecture. \item Based on the proposed PGT and FPT, we create Fully Transformer Networks (FTN) for semantic image segmentation, which achieves superior performance than previous approaches on multiple challenging benchmarks, including PASCAL Context, ADE20K, COCO-Stuff, and CelebAMask-HQ. \end{itemize}

+\section{RELATED WORKS}

-\paragraph{\textbf{Semantic Image Segmentation.}} The early FCN \cite{FCN} proposed to use a fully convolutional network to generate predictions for images with an arbitrary size, which is regarded as a milestone in semantic segmentation.
+\textbf{Semantic Image Segmentation.} The early FCN \cite{FCN} used a fully convolutional network to generate dense predictions for images with an arbitrary size, which is regarded as a milestone in semantic segmentation.
+Since then, lots of works have been designing segmentation networks based on CNN architecture \cite{SegNet,DeepLabv2, PSPNet, CGNet, wu2019tree, 9334427, 8598722, MGSeg, GPSNet, 8760555, CGBNet, SAN}.
 For more precise segmentation, some works \cite{DeconvNet, SegNet} were devoted to involving fine-grained details via various hierarchies of decoders.
-Considering that the effective receptive field of CNN architecture is proved to be much smaller than its theoretical value \cite{effectiveRF}, some works \cite{DenseCRF, ConvCRF} focused on how to integrate global context information for a better scene understanding, which refined the belief maps produced by the unary CNN model through capturing interactions between pixels based on appearance and position similarity.
-DeepLab family \cite{DeepLabv2, DeepLabv3, DeepLabv3+} replaced partial pooling layers with atrous convolution to expand the receptive field without reducing the resolution.
-Besides, PSPNet \cite{PSPNet} proposed a general pyramid pooling module to fuse features under four different pyramid scales.
+Considering that the effective receptive fields of CNN architecture are proved to be much smaller than its theoretical value \cite{effectiveRF}, some works focused on how to capture more contextual information for a better scene understanding\cite{DeepLabv2, DeepLabv3, DeepLabv3+, PSPNet, CGNet}.
+For example, DeepLab family \cite{DeepLabv2, DeepLabv3, DeepLabv3+} replaced partial pooling layers with atrous convolution to expand the receptive field without reducing the resolution.
+PSPNet \cite{PSPNet} proposed a general pyramid pooling module to fuse features under four different pyramid scales.
+CGNet \cite{CGNet} learns the joint features of both local features and the surrounding context in all stages of the network.
+Recently, in order to aggregate more precise contextual information, \cite{OCRNet} and \cite{ContextEncoding} devote to capture class-dependent context information. \cite{ISNet,DependencyNet}, and \cite{CPNet} proposed to augment each pixel representation by aggregating intra-class and inter-class context respectively.
+Besides, there are also some works committed to improving the segmentation on the boundary region \cite{InverseForm, BoundaryIoU, Segfix}.